RazaHanif/micmac/project4/notes.md

     compare to mail - check the csrf_exempt & 505 errors

+    instead of error if no posts, return a "no posts aval"

 ## Server Side: API ROUTES
 ### POST /new - new_post():
         Used to create a new post by current user